This spectacular landscape of high, eroded, remarkable “badland” outcrops will encourage you to wonder how this

 The Clay Cliffs were first formed as gravels, sand and silt, in fresh waters.
-The sediments, which were deposited from around 20 million years ago.
+The sediments were deposited from around 20 million years ago.
 They have since been uplifted and tilted by the nearby active Ostler Fault, and eroded.
-The finer-grained lower strata represent lakes, while the upper section contains ancient river gravels.
+The lower strata represent lake deposits, while the upper section contains ancient river gravels.
 These river gravels probably eroded off the rising Southern Alps.

 The cliffs are on private land.
 There's a donation box at the gateway ($5/vehicle).

 Note: There are no bathroom facilities at this site and the access road can sometimes be affected by scouring following heavy rain.
 The trail around the Clay Cliffs area is not suitable for people with mobility issues.